JArthurJohnston/story-teller/README.md

 2. Click the +Repository button
 3. Select gitfiletree://
 4. Navigate to the folder with the repository and click ok.
 Pharo should open a repository browser.
-5. In the left panel, you should see the StoryTelling Package.
-Select it and click pull
+5. In the right panel, you should see a list of changes.
+Select the last one and click Load
+6. Open the system browser (Crtl+O+B) and search for StoryTelling in the package list.
+7. Expand the package, right click on the Tests tag, and select run tests.
+They should all be green.

+Enjoy smalltalking!

+PS.
+Just use the command line to push code.
+The usual git commands will work fine, push, pull, rebase, etc...